MohammadSobhanSaffary/React-Test/README.md

 ## Test Setup

-  1. Ensure compatibility with library versions to avoid any unexpected issues.
+  1. Ensure compatibility with library `versions` to avoid any unexpected issues.

-2. <h3> Start the callback function with the  render  method to render the component being tested </h3>
+2. Start the callback function with the  **`render`**  method to render the component being tested.

  ```javascript
    test("Your test name", () => {